Bud: Improper? No. Unconventional. Yes!

 These sort of characters are usually Freakish Loners, but if they do have friends, they will be close ones.
-Genius qualities do not a Wonka make, but they must show some sort of prowess in at least one area in order to confirm that they are in fact not mad, but merely "differently sane".
+Genius qualities do not make a Wonka, but they must show some sort of prowess in at least one area in order to confirm that they are in fact not mad, but merely "differently sane".
 Other common traits include irreverence, lack of social skill or any sense of danger and doing bizarre things that, nevertheless, make perfect sense if you take a step back and think outside the box, because that's where Wonkas live.
 From a psychological standpoint, The Wonka perfectly characterizes the schizotypal personality.

 Different from a Cloudcuckoolander in that Wonkas have their heads in Loonyland and their feet on earth, whereas Cloudcuckoolanders are completely in orbit.
 Also, Wonkas tend to be more extroverted and energetic than drifty, dreamy Cloudcuckoolanders, and they tend to be more grounded in logic, even if it's of the "lateral thinking" sort.
 For example, a Cloudcuckoolander may carry a gas mask around once to scare away evil spirits, but a Wonka will carry a gas mask around everywhere "in case there's a gas leak.
 Duh," and then act as though you're the odd one because you don't.

 Also different from Bunny-Ears Lawyer in that the lawyer is a brilliant employee who isn't fired because they are so good at their job.
 Tolerating their weird mannerisms and unusual quirks is worth it for the work they do.
 They win a cost/benefit analysis.
-The Wonka is a brilliant employer and can't be fired because they own the company.
+The Wonka is a brilliant employer (or otherwise an authority figure) and can't be fired because they own the company.
 Also the Wonka's unusual brand of sanity is likely the reason for their success while success and quirks are unrelated in the Bunny-Ears Lawyer.

 If the roles are reversed such that The Wonka is the one who's the normal one and it's everyone else who's crazy, you've got the Only Sane Man.